duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_js_api.md

     strict:     false
 });
 ```
-Only the `candiates` array is required, the other parameters are optional. `num` defaults to `candidates.length`
+Only the `candidates` array is required, the other parameters are optional. `num` defaults to `candidates.length`

 **Parameters**